Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 However, we have to beware that when calling getter or setter methods, we use clear syntax so that Ruby does not think we are calling or setting _local variables_.
 To disambiguate from creating a local variable, we sometimes need to prefix our getter- and setter-method calls with `self` to let Ruby know that we're calling a method.

+* It is standard practice to refer to instance variables inside the class without `@` if the getter method is available.
+*